UBC Vancouver Work Learn Program UBC Department Name: Library, Digital Initiatives – cIRcle

 - Other duties as assigned.

 To be a great fit for this position, the student will have a strong desire to learn, a willingness to continually improve, and the ability to work effectively both independently and as part of a team environment.

 - Working knowledge of, and experience with, computers, word processing, and spreadsheet software (MS Office preferred).

 - Knowledge of, or experience with, open access scholarly communication and digital repositories (DSpace preferred).

-- Current student in an Undergraduate or Graduate Program.
+- Current student in a Graduate Program.
 MLIS graduate student is preferred.